hisplan/msk-hpc-utils/README.md

 ### Shutting Down

-Shutting down rquires two steps, one needs to be done on Lilac, the other on your local machine.
+Shutting down requires two steps, one needs to be done on Lilac, the other on your local machine.

 #### From Lilac